Reviews You Can Rely On

 Credit: Elizabeth Paashaus

-You can add a second body layer onto the hammock.
-This second layer can give some protection against wind on its own, but the real intended use is as a sleeping pad pocket.
-Our testers much prefer using sleeping pads in their hammocks when the hammock has a pocket.
-Otherwise, the pads slip all over the place.
-For new overnight hammockers who already own a sleeping pad, this second layer of fabric can make starting to hammock camp in cooler weather much less of an investment.
+You can intentionally add a second body layer onto the hammock as a sleeping pad pocket.
+Our testers much prefer using sleeping pads with this feature; otherwise, pads slip all over the place.
 For protection from rain, Dutchware has a selection of ultralight tarps made of both Dyneema and sil-nylon fabrics.

-dutchware chameleon hammock review - if you don't have an underquilt, a double layer hammock is the next...
+dutchware chameleon - if you don't have an underquilt, a double layer hammock like the...

-If you don't have an underquilt, a double layer hammock is the next best thing, keeping your insulation where you need it.
+If you don't have an underquilt, a double layer hammock like the Dutchware Chameleon is the next best thing, keeping your insulation where you need it.

 Credit: Elizabeth Paashaus